rtx-drone-swarm-project/rtx-drone-swarm/README.md

 - `backend/` FastAPI mission, telemetry, and dispatch service
 - `scripts/` SITL swarm launch and command helpers
 - `docker-compose.yml` local app stack for frontend + backend + SITL

+## Known Issues and Future Work

+- Active mission state is stored in backend memory; restarting the backend clears active missions.
+- Target detection is simplified as radius-based proximity detection rather than real computer vision or sensor fusion.
+- The simulation does not fully model weather, battery limits, terrain, communication loss, or physical hardware failures.
+- The app is not yet deployed with authentication, role-based access, or multi-operator collaboration.
+- Future work includes persistent mission storage, richer benchmark time-series data, cloud/VPS deployment, hardware-in-the-loop testing, and physical drone validation.

 ## More Detail